-Clinical trials show copper reduces bacterial burden by >97% and the risk of infection by >40%.
+Clinical trial shows copper continuously reduces bacterial burden by 83% and reduces the risk of infection by 58%.

 Clinical trials investigating Antimicrobial Copper's potential to help fight pathogens that cause healthcare-associated infections are providing proof of efficacy in challenging clinical environments around the world.

 infections and is the most effective touch surface.
 Now,

 clinical trials under way around the world are demonstrating the

 benefit of Antimicrobial Copper in actual use conditions.